Essential Nepal and India 2024-2025 Trip Notes

 Included Activities : Visit of Chitwan National Park

-After breakfast, we drive back to Kathmandu and transfer to airport for our flight to Delhi.
+Following breakfast, we return to Kathmandu by vehicle and transfer to airport for our flight to Delhi.
 Enjoy some personal leisure time and get ready for the second leg of your discovery!

 Included Meals : Breakfast